 |STANDARD INSURANCE COVER

-Unfortunately this can sometimes - though only extremely rarely - cause problems and so to protect members against the very remote chance of complications arising, many super funds have introduced 'binding beneficiary' nominations that lock them into paying the insurance benefit to the specific person nominated by the deceased super fund member, even if that person is not the person's dependent or immediate family.
+To minimise the chance of this happening many super funds have introduced 'binding beneficiary' nominations.
+These guide the fund into paying the insurance benefit to a specific person nominated by the deceased super fund member even if that person is not the person's dependant or immediate family.

 Super funds that offer large choices of insurance usually have pre-set maximums for how much insurance members can buy without needing to undergo a medical assessment.
 These maximum amounts are referred to as automatic acceptance limits (AALs).

 For example, your fund may have an AAL of $500,000, which means you can get $500,000 in insurance cover without having to answer more detailed questions or submit to a medical examination - a process called underwriting.

 The premium rates for cover above the AAL are nearly always the same as for below-AAL cover, so in many ways the AAL in itself is not really a big deal.